-Got ripe peaches?
-Run, don’t walk, to your kitchen to make this super easy gluten free peach crisp for breakfast ASAP!
-Gluten free or not, this is simply the best peach crisp recipe made with simple ingredients, plus it’s healthy to boot!
+Got ripe, fresh summer peaches?
+Run, don’t walk, to your kitchen to make this super easy gluten-free peach crisp for breakfast.
+Gluten or not, this is simply the best peach crisp recipe made with simple ingredients, plus it’s healthy to boot!

 Not breakfast time?
-It’s ok if you make this gluten-free peach crisp for an afternoon snack or a summer dessert too!
+Making this gluten-free peach crisp for an afternoon snack or a summer dessert is also ok!
 Or lunch.
 Or dinner.
 I’ve got you covered!
+When peach season is upon us, we’ve got to take advantage of it, right?!

 This Easy Peach Crisp is completely acceptable to eat for breakfast, especially when you top it off with yogurt! | Recipe @thespicyrd www.eastewart.com

-4. Bake in the oven for 15 minutes and serve right away, OR you can quickly prep these ahead of time and reheat them in the oven or microwave the following day for a super quick breakfast.
+4. Bake in a preheated oven for 15 minutes or until light golden brown.
+Serve right away, OR you can quickly prep these ahead of time and reheat them in the oven or microwave the following day for a super quick breakfast.

 Simple, healthy, and delicious!
 You'll love this Easy Peach Crisp with gluten free oats, chia seeds, and ripe, summer sweet peaches! | Recipe @thespicyrd www.eastewart.com